 My life changed dramatically after being hired at American Airlines.
 I never forgot what an extraordinary gift it was to fly around the world with really fun people and be exposed to so much opportunity, plus be paid!
 I decided early on in my career to try and help others do the same after realizing that so many people had huge misconceptions about how to get hired.
 I also know a flight attendant interview is unlike any other type of interview and the right preparation is essential in being selected.
 I also realized the airline industry was lacking a dependable, trustworthy resource guide for people who really wanted a chance at the career.

 Since our inception in 1997, we have helped thousands leave a less than exciting work life for an "office with a view" and allowed others to simply fulfill a life long dream.
-I believe I offer the best resource available on getting hired as a flight attendant and I am confident enough to offer a money back guarantee, something no one else is able to do.
-My readers are success stories, and I look forward to assisting you!
+I believe I offer the best resource available on getting hired as a flight attendant and. my readers are success stories, and I look forward to assisting you!

 I saw a site that offers a training program for flight attendants, do I need it?

 No, the airline that hires you will provide all of your training, at no expense to you.
 Again, you do not need to invest a lot of money in a program or school that cannot offer you guaranteed employment with an airline, particularly since the airlines do not recognize them.
 On the other hand, we are recognized by the people who do the hiring at airlines, and we are committed to offering our information at a price that is affordable.

 Why do some sites charge for airline hiring information and you don't?